 Note about packing the Iris Ultra: It packs the same as the elliptical parachutes; however, the initial organization of the canopy is slightly different.
-We have a video on how to pack the Iris Ultra into a deployment bag:

 The example below shows how to pack a CFC-120" parachute into a CDB-55, 12"L. This would fit into just 12" of a 5.5" or 6" airframe.